Getting a home

 How can I find out about the date and time of a viewing?
 (Intermediate Rent)

 If you are invited to view a property you will be contacted via email with the date and time to visit the property.
-This email will be sent to the email address you used to sign up to the Lettings website.
+This email will be sent to the email address you use to sign up to on our dedicated lettings website – newlonlettings.org.uk.

 How will I know the outcome of a viewing?
 (Intermediate Rent)

 Once you have viewed a property you will be informed at the time whether you have been successful.
-Viewers are prioritised based on certain criteria (whether they are a key worker, the date they applied, the current borough they are residing in and affordability).
-If you are the successful applicant you will be asked to pay a holding fee at the time of the viewing to secure the property.
+Viewers are prioritised based on certain criteria – such as whether they are a key worker, the date they applied or where they live.
+If you are a successful applicant you will be asked to pay a holding fee at the time of the viewing to secure the property.

 How can I find out about the date and time of a viewing?
 (General Needs)